-MATERIALIZE is a new program that supports artists in expanding their practices to include large, temporary, installation-based work, beginning with an exhibition at MadArt Studio.
+MATERIALIZE is a nomination-based program that supports artists in expanding their practices to include large, temporary, installation-based work, beginning with an exhibition at MadArt Studio.
 This program continues MadArt’s mission of encouraging artists to create new and compelling works, with an added intention of expanding access.
 Through MATERIALIZE, artists are provided with a holistic system of support that includes project funding, educational courses related to their developing work, and the guidance of MadArt staff and other arts professionals throughout the exhibition process.
 Eligible artists display a commitment to their professional art practices through residencies, education, and work samples, and most importantly, they have not yet had the opportunity to explore large-scale, site-specific installations.

 – The artist can display a clear pursuit of their professional practice indicated by work samples, CV, education, and/or participation in continuing education opportunities such as residencies or classes